| |

 I’m surprised at how many people have no idea what rhubarb is.
 When buying it at the store, I’m guessing about 90% of the cashiers have to ask me what it is, which is a pretty good indicator of the mystery that is rhubarb.
 Read on, friends!

-• Rhubarb is technically a vegetable, but often considered to be a fruit.
+• Rhubarb is technically a vegetable but is often considered to be a fruit.

 • This plant is known for its brightly colored stalks and distinct tart flavor.

-• It is a hardy perennial, and thrives in cool locations with full sun.
+• It is a hardy perennial and thrives in cool locations with full sun.
+(A rhubarb plant would not survive in our warm Texas heat.)

 • It is harvested in the spring and sold by the stalk, like celery.